josancamon19/self-attention-pytorch/03-tf-from-scratch-kaggle-guide/README.md

 ### Next steps
 - [ ] Ask claude to judge your knowledge on this repo, each step, each line, explain up to the most foundational level
+- [ ] Dimensionality changes over the whole input output confuse me a lot
-- [ ] What are the loss functions at each? there are so many parameters, how does it manage to based on loss, understand all of this? is just ridiculous
+- [ ] What are the loss functions at each? there are so many parameters, how does it manage to based on loss, understand all of this? is just ridiculous, a single loss function can determine
+- [ ] Embeddings? if it's learned, then what's original information? only tokenized sequence?
 - [ ] How did people come up with this, is too good, to many things need to work
 - [ ] Transformer.params() tells how many params has
 - [ ] Further understand positional encoding, and source code in depth